Juneo-io/juneogo/vms/platformvm/docs/block_formation_logic.md

 So the main differences with respect to Apricot are:

-- _AddValidatorTx_, _AddDelegatorTx_, _AddSupernetValidatorTx_ are included into Standard Blocks rather than Proposal Blocks so that they don't need to be voted on (i.e. followed by a Commit/Abort Block).
+- _AddValidatorTx_, _AddDelegatorTx_, _AddSubnetValidatorTx_ are included into Standard Blocks rather than Proposal Blocks so that they don't need to be voted on (i.e. followed by a Commit/Abort Block).
-- New Transaction types: _RemoveSupernetValidatorTx_, _TransformSupernetTx_, _AddPermissionlessValidatorTx_, _AddPermissionlessDelegatorTx_ have been added into Standard Blocks.
+- New Transaction types: _RemoveSubnetValidatorTx_, _TransformSubnetTx_, _AddPermissionlessValidatorTx_, _AddPermissionlessDelegatorTx_ have been added into Standard Blocks.
 - Block timestamp is explicitly serialized into block header, to allow chain time update.

 ### Banff Block Formation Logic